ocBruno/pokedex/README.md

 - Optional

-1. Install VSCode extensions for eslint and prettier
+1. Install VSCode extensions for eslint, prettier, JSDoc, Jest and/or React

 ## Available Scripts